SeargeDP/SeargeSDXL/README.md

 # SeargeSDXL
-Custom nodes for easier use of SDXL in [ComfyUI](https://github.com/comfyanonymous/ComfyUI) including an img2img workflow that utilizes both the base and refiner checkpoints.
+Custom nodes for easier use of SDXL in [ComfyUI](https://github.com/comfyanonymous/ComfyUI) including workflows for SDXL 1.0 txt2img that utilize both the base and refiner checkpoints.

 # Install: